 Is the homeschool cooperative model what you need for your current situation?

-A big thank you to Indasa Butler of Single Parents Homeschooling for writing this guest post.
+A big thank you to Indasa Butler of Single Parents Homeschooling for writing this article.